 Method

 Scrub 2 medium to large potatoes.
-Peel and steam them until they tender.
+Peel and steam them until they are tender.
 Add the potatoes to a twister bar or small jar fitted for a high speed blender.
-The smaller jar will enable you to run the blender and be able to move the potatoes down the jar while it is going rather than continually stopping and scrapping down the potatoes.
-Mix until you have a smooth, sticky paste.
-This is hard on the blender so if necessary, run for as short as possible just until you reach the desired consistency and/or add a little bit of water.
+The smaller jar will enable you to run the blender and be able to move the potatoes down the jar while it is on rather than continually stopping and scrapping down the potatoes.
+Due to potatoes being thick and starchy, it is hard on the blender so if necessary, run for as short as possible just until you reach the desired consistency and/or add a little bit of water.

 Scrape the potatoes in to a mid sized bowl.
 In a separate bowl, mix the cassava, garbanzo/fava flours and tapioca starch.
 Combine well.

 Add the salt and 1 cup of the flour mix to the potatoes and combine.
 Keep adding flour until you have a MOIST but not sticky dough.
 Add the flour slowly so you don’t end up with a dry dough.
-You want only as much flour as you need to bind the potatoes together and press with out it without sticking.
+You want only as much flour as you need to bind the potatoes together.
 I find I need about 1 1/2 cups of the flour mix.
 Every batch will be slightly different depending on the type of potatoes you use and how moist they are.

 Once you have a smooth, elastic dough, cut in to 8 equally sized balls.
-I like to weigh them so I get them to be equal but you can eye ball it.
+I like to weigh them so they are equal in size but you can eye ball it.

-Put a damp paper towel of dishcloth over the dough balls so they do not dry out.
+Put a damp paper towel or dishcloth over the dough balls so they do not dry out.

-If cooking right away, preheat the oven to 425c.
+If cooking right away, preheat the oven to 220c.

-Place the pizza dough on a ceramic pizza pan (in the picture), pizza stone or baking sheet.
+Place the pizza dough on a ceramic pizza pan (pictured), pizza stone or baking sheet.

 Cook the pizza dough for about 5 minutes.
 Take it out of the oven, put your desired toppings on it.
-I like to place slices of nut cheese, sliced onions, tomato sauce and sometimes thin red pepper slices.
+I like to place thin slices of nut cheese, sliced onions, tomato sauce.

-For an extra treat, I top mine with arugula lettuce, pitted olive slices and chilli flakes.
+For an extra treat, top with rocket, pitted olive slices and finely chopped chilli.

 You can put pesto, any sauce you like or toppings you love.
 Pizza is all about YOU!